 I don’t know if you experience such daily miracles.
 The fact is when many people are working, their thoughts are elsewhere, whilst they are eating, they are working at the same time, and whilst they are sleeping, they are completely ill at ease, poring over their worries, again and again.

 Do exactly what it is you are supposed to be doing.
-Or in other words: Give your attention to the present task.
+Or in other words: Give your attention only to the present task, which occurs here and now.
 That would be my advice for uninterrupted mediation in your daily life.
 The people who keep their attention on the present, (see Satipatthana above) practices meditation in their daily lives.
 Contrary to common beliefs, meditation is not about “mental dismissal”.
 The opposite is quite true.
-It is about being awake in a relaxed state.
+It is about being alert, awake in a relaxed state.
 When you give your attention to the present, you do not lose yourself in daydreaming.

 You do not go through life half asleep as others do, who are too tired to really understand what is happening around them.
 On the other hand you do not excessively concentrate, in the same way as during emergencies.
 Move, behave, work and speak in open focus in a more relaxed and mindful way.
 Those who manage to live this way in their daily lives are the ones who mediate like a Budda.